zpaolo11x/Arcadeflow/README.md

 - ROM Management
 - 'Delete ROM button' : Chose the button to use to delete the current rom from the disk.
 Deleted roms are moved to a -deleted- folder

-#### ❗ UTILITY MENU ❗
+#### UTILITY MENU
 Customize the utility menu entries that you want to see in the menu

-- '❗ Customize Utility Menu ❗' : Sort and select Utility Menu entries: Left/Right to move items up and down, Select to enable/disable item
+- 'Customize Utility Menu' : Sort and select Utility Menu entries: Left/Right to move items up and down, Select to enable/disable item
-- '❗ Reset Utility Menu ❗' : Reset sorting and selection of Utility Menu entries
+- 'Reset Utility Menu' : Reset sorting and selection of Utility Menu entries

 #### DISPLAYS MENU PAGE
 Arcadeflow has its own Displays Menu page that can be configured here